asi-alliance/asi-chain-docs-portal/network-access/address-generation/index.md

-# RNode Address Generation
+# ASI Address Generation

-This guide describes how to generate a wallet key pair required to run a validator or interact with the ASI:Chain network.
+This guide describes an alternative method to generate a wallet key pair required to run a validator or interact with the ASI:Chain network.

 ## Purpose

-RNode requires a public/private key pair for:
+ASI:Chain requires a public/private key pair for:
 - Bonding your validator
 - Signing blocks and deploys
 - Accessing wallet functionality